shun-cheng/ChatPDF/README.md

 The ChatPDF(PDF Chatbot) is an application that allows users to upload PDF files and interact with pdf using a chatbot.
 Users can ask questions or provide input, and the chatbot will generate responses based on the provided information.

+Refer to https://gitee.com/yiqun-wu/ChatPDF/tree/master.
+Instead, I downloaded the model from the Magic Tower community, and modified the chatpdf.py and modified the model path
 ## Technologies Used

 - MindSpore